Impacted by Unexpected Federal Funding Changes?

 Pre Development & Financial Leverage

-Helping applicants meet the financial requirements necessary to access federal funds
+Helping applicants meet the financial requirements necessary to access federal funds and supporting a broad range of project pre development costs

 Incentivizing & Increasing Collaboration